Coleman-Weinberg dynamics of ultralight scalar dark matter and GeV-scale right-handed neutrinos: Model definition and dynamics at zero temperature

 Neutrino masses are generated via the standard seesaw mechanism.
 Assuming no special flavor structure in the \HNL mass matrix we expect the standard type-I seesaw formula to apply

-where $m_D = Y v$ is the Dirac mass matrix connecting active and sterile neutrinos, and all indices run from 1 to 3; the raising and lowering of indices is done to de-clutter the notation.
+where $m_D = Y \vEW$ is the Dirac mass matrix connecting active and sterile neutrinos, and all indices run from 1 to 3; the raising and lowering of indices is done to de-clutter the notation.
 As we discuss below, the Yukawa textures play no substantial role in the dark matter dynamics.
 For instance, a pseudo-Dirac pair of \HNLs may allow for an inverse seesaw mechanism to operate, such that $m_\nu \sim m_D^2 M^{-2} \mu$ where $\mu$ is the mass splitting between the pseudo-Dirac pair~\cite{Mohapatra:1986aw,Mohapatra:1986bd}.
-This scenario gives a technically natural origin of a small mass splitting which can be advantageous for leptogenesis~\cite{Akhmedov:1998qx,Klaric:2020phc}.
+This scenario yields a small mass splitting which can be advantageous for leptogenesis~\cite{Akhmedov:1998qx,Klaric:2020phc}.

 As an aside, let us also note that the model has an additional radiative neutrino mass mechanism.
 A diagram with the Higgs running in the loop with a single vev insertion of $\phi$ yields a neutrino mass that scales as